ianchen88/ianchen88.github.io/_pages/about.md

 }
 </style>
 {% include base_path %}
+<span style="color:red">cardinals</span>
+<small>I have two openings for PhD students in Computer Science Department at UMass Lowell (UML).
+Send me an email if you are interested in working on security and privacy research of AI/ML and networked systems at UML!</small>
 <small>I am an experienced researcher passionate about pushing the boundaries of knowledge in security an privacy, particularly related to machine/meta learning and networked systems.
 Here is my full **[CV](/files/IanChen_CV.pdf)**.</small>

 <h2 id="biography"> Biography</h2>